-Remember that old saying, “when I tell you to jump, you ask how high?”
+Remember that old saying, “When I tell you to jump, you ask how high?”
 Every industry has an 800-pound gorilla that periodically tells everyone to jump.

-What can you do: Go to Google’s mobile-friendly tester and enter your URL.
-If Google says that you are mobile friendly, smile and move on with your day.
-If on the other hand, Google says you are not mobile friendly, you have some decisions to make.
+Go to Google’s mobile-friendly tester and enter your URL.
+If Google says that you are mobile-friendly, smile and move on with your day.
+On the other hand, if Google says you are not mobile-friendly, you have some decisions to make.
 Unfortunately, there isn’t a switch you can turn on to make your website mobile-friendly.
 The best approach is to refresh the site with a new mobile-friendly design.
-Need someone to talk to about the process?
-We are happy to help.
+The good news is we know someone who can help you out with that.

 I know it seems ridiculous (and perhaps even overwhelming) to make all of these changes to our websites just because some Silicone Valley company thinks it is time to do so.
 But until someone develops a viable Google rival, this is the price we pay for being able to wield the power of the World Wide Web.
 So, I don’t know about you, but I am grabbing my jump rope.